 Franche Community Primary School is a larger than average primary school with just under 1000 pupils.
 We serve a diverse local community that includes a large number of vulnerable families with multiple needs.
 We recognise the challenges placed on many of our families and we have supported an increasing number of children and families with mental health, domestic violence, and economic support.
-We have an Supporting Families and Wellbeing Offer that outlines our commitment to supporting our families at the earliest opportunity to avoid an escalation of need.
+We have an overarching Supporting Families and Wellbeing Offer and termly Supporting Families and Wellbeing newsletters that outline our commitment to supporting our families at the earliest opportunity to avoid an escalation of need.

 Local crime statistics indicate that anti-social behaviour and violence and sexual offences are more prevalent in our area than other crimes.
-As part of our safeguarding curriculum, children in Tots, Nursery and right up to Year 6 learn and explore many areas of how to safeguard themselves, including healthy relationships.
+As part of our safeguarding curriculum, children in Tots, Nursery and right up to Year 6 learn and explore many areas of how to keep themselves safe, including healthy relationships.